First Look Review: Kia EV3 GT drops a dash of spice on the small SUV

-While we await confirmation on the standard Kia EV3‘s U.S. arrival date, globally, Kia has taken the wraps off the Kia EV3 GT, the performance-oriented variant of the subcompact SUV.
+While we await confirmation on the standard Kia EV3‘s U.S. arrival date, Kia has introduced the performance-oriented variant of the subcompact SUV in South Korea, and will soon roll it out across other regions.

-We got a chance to spend some time with the vehicle, and here’s what we gathered about its design, styling, interior, features, and comfort.
+We got a chance to spend some time with the hot variant, and here’s what we gathered about its design, styling, interior, features, and comfort.

 Design

-The Kia EV3 GT brings subtle styling enhancements over the GT-Line trim of the standard model to bring the exterior more in character with the sportier spirit of the vehicle.
+The Kia EV3 GT brings subtle styling enhancements over the EV3 GT-Line trim to reflect the sportier spirit.
 The functional grille in the lower part of the front fascia comes in an exclusive design with two rows of vertical slats, painted entirely in gloss black.

-Larger, 20-inch four-spoke design alloy wheels enhance the commanding stance of the vehicle and give it a more playful look.
-Neon green brake calipers communicate the model’s high-performance credentials and help onlookers instantly identify as a GT model.
+Larger, 20-inch four-spoke design alloy wheels strengthen the stance of the vehicle, giving it a more playful look.
+Neon green brake calipers communicate the GT’s high-performance credentials and help onlookers instantly identify it.

 At the rear, we noticed that the gloss black panel in the lower bumper features a unique design with vertical lines.
 The bottom of the bumper also features a GT-specific design, including three vertical lines that form a distinctive rear fog light signature.